solita/solita.github.com/_posts/2022-04-20-reinforcement-learning.md

 - Custom action space where the fastest speeds do not include dramatic turns: I noticed when you up the speed a lot, the car starts to spin due to simulation physics.
 I can customize allowed turn angles in the action space, allowing tighter turns only for the slower speeds.
 - I'm also pumping up that speed, trying to find the limit where it starts to be hard to make the model stable.
 Right now that's around 4m/s speed, which is the fastest I've ever tried before.
 - I've been dabbling with the hyperparameters a bit, and I'm trying to find the best combination of them.
-To be honest the measurable effect for me is not very consistent nor very dramatic.
+To be honest, the measurable effect for me is not very consistent nor very dramatic.
 - I've been practicing retraining the models and learning the rules for that.
 It allows to take a model that performs well on one track, and retrain it against a new track.
 I need to learn how to get the settings right so it makes sense.
 - Overfitting is also a thing.
 Models do not get better and better eternally the more you train them.
 Typically sweet spot is around 3-5 hours I hear.
-Depends of course on your training environment.
+It depends of course on your training environment.
 - I've been learning how to use the Jupyter notebooks in local training mode.
 They are much richer than the ones in the AWS console, and the sky is the limit to insights you can get that way.
 - I've set up the physical car, but haven't got - yet - to building even a short track for it.
 Perhaps one day...